Gaussian-type lower bounds for the density of solutions of SDEs driven by fractional Brownian motions: Stochastic calculus for fractional Brownian motion

-Some of our computations in Section \ref{sec:general-low-bound} will rely on some conditional Malliavin calculus arguments, for which some definitions need to be recalled.
-First, for a given $t\in [0,1]$ and $F\in L^{2}(\oom)$, we shorten notations and write
+Some of our computations in Section~\ref{sec:general-low-bound} will rely on some conditional Malliavin calculus arguments, for which some definitions need to be recalled.
+First, for a given $t\in[0,1]$ and $F\in L^{2}(\Omega)$, we shorten notation and write

-and also set $\bp_t$ for the respective conditional probability and $Cov_t(G)$ for the conditional covariance matrix of a Gaussian vector $G$.
-We shall only use conditional Malliavin calculus with respect to the underlying Wiener process $W$, for which we recall the following definitions: For a random variable $F$ and $t\in [0,1]$, let $\|F\|_{k,p,t}$ and $\Gamma_{F,t}$ be the quantities defined (for $k\ge 0$, $p>0$) by:
+and also set $\mathbf{P}_t$ for the respective conditional probability and $\operatorname{Cov}_t(G)$ for the conditional covariance matrix of a Gaussian vector $G$.
+We shall only use conditional Malliavin calculus with respect to the underlying Wiener process $W$, for which we recall the following definitions: For a random variable $F$ and $t\in[0,1]$, let $\|F\| _{k,p,t}$ and $\Gamma_{F,t}$ be the quantities defined (for $k\ge0$, $p>0$) by

 where we have set $L^{2}_{t}\equiv L^{2}([t,1])$.